Husky-Quantitative-Group/hqg-backtester/README.md

 ## Developer notes & TODOs

-- Storage: Market data is stored in DuckDB at `db/market_data.db` and managed by `data/database.py`.
+- Storage: Market data is stored in DuckDB at `backtester/db/market_data.db` and managed by `backtester/data/database.py`.
 - Data sources: primary IBKR (requires credentials) with a yfinance fallback for convenience.
 - Metrics: `analysis/metrics.py` includes Sharpe, Drawdown, alpha, beta, trade metrics and an informative summary that separates closed trades from open positions.
-- Runner: `hqg_strategies/.../runner.py` is the researcher-friendly entrypoint; strategies should rely on it rather than calling internals.
+- API: Use the `Algorithm` base class in `backtester/api/algorithm.py` for implementing strategies.

 ## Contributing